Sales & Marketing Alignment: Defining internal processes that correlates to a successful alignment

 “There’s so many different solutions out there for sales force automations, sales enablement, lead nurturing, etc.… That said, there is inherent value in leveraging a content marketing system (or CMS) that either has internal CRM capabilities built into it or is easily integrated into a secondary CRM.
 One of the largest reasons for this is that it allows you to manage your sales activity from cradle to grave.”

 “For example: Imagine if you are able to track how your customers find you, what content is most effectively resonating with them to motivate conversions to a sales qualified lead.
-You are then able track those leads to see which ones generate quoting activity which leads to revenue, all within a single interface.”
+You are then able to track those leads to see which ones generate quoting activity which leads to revenue, all within a single interface.”

 Collaboration between all teams is critical since sales management issues need to align strategically with marketing efforts.
 Everybody does not start at the same point when figuring out a sales & marketing strategy, which is why collaboration is so important when properly aligning goals.
 Having a CRM system is important to this collaboration as it allows businesses to manage their sales activity from beginning to end, helping them track how customers find them, see what content is making a meaningful connection, and illustrate how new sales are converted from a qualified lead.